quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint SHOULD ensure that its peer has a sufficient number of available and unused connection IDs.
 Endpoints store received connection IDs for future use.
-An endpoint uses a transport parameter to advertise the maximum number of connection IDs it can store for future use.
-An endpoint MUST NOT provide more connection IDs than this limit.
-An endpoint MUST treat receipt of more than this number of connection IDs as an error of type CONNECTION_ID_LIMIT_ERROR.
-If an endpoint has provided its peer with the maximum number of connection IDs, it can only provide a new connection ID when the peer retires one.
+An endpoint uses a transport parameter to advertise the number of connection IDs it can store for future use.
+An endpoint SHOULD NOT provide more connection IDs than this limit.
+If an endpoint has provided its peer with the maximum number of connection IDs, it SHOULD only provide a new connection ID when the peer retires one.
 Endpoints that initiate migration and require non-zero-length connection IDs SHOULD provide their peers with new connection IDs before migration, or risk the peer closing the connection.

 ### Consuming and Retiring Connection IDs {#retiring-cids}